Curriculum Vitae for

 - Enabled the development of working groups to consider specific issues to make recommendations to the RCPE which engage clinicians.

-- Participate in the wider work of the College
+- Participates in the wider work of the College and on its Council

 Scottish Executive: 1998 - 2004